-Format: First, so there are no conflicts, we will meet Fridays during AA in the auditorium.
-Your teachers will be notified and you will not be responsible for current events.
+Format: So there are no conflicts, we will meet Fridays during unit lunch in room 209.
+Your teachers will be notified.
 This means there is no reason (need to do homework) for you to miss the meeting unless you are absent from school.

 The Student Council will be made up of 4 officers:

 Under the power of the Student Council will be representatives from each grade.
 There will be a president & vice-president elected from each grade as well as 4 other representatives.
 Thus, each grade will select a total of 8 members.

 This will bring the total members in Student Government to 32.
 This we felt was a manageable number to hold meetings.

 Elections: We will hold the elections for the 4 student council opening first.
 Those that decide to run for president will need to create a speech that each class will hear.
 I need to know if you are going to run and for which position by Tuesday of next week.
 This gives you the weekend and a day to decide.

 Following those elections, students that want to run for representative openings may do so.
 Included in these names can be students that were defeated for student council openings.
 Following the results of these elections, there will be a vote to determine class officers as well.
 There will be more to follow in this area.

 Organizations: Some organizations that were created in years past, as well as new ones, will be filled by members of the SGA.
 These committees include Cafeteria, Social (Homecoming, Spirit, Prom), Student Leaders, Guidance (College, Academics).
 Other committees may be formed if you choose to create them.

 Other: We have control of the board in the front foyer.
 Our plan is to have a poster with all 28 members’ names as well as their pictures.
 We want to kids in this school to know where to go if they have an idea, solution, problem, etc. It will also let the school know our meeting dates & times as well as the issues we are working on.
 There will be a committee created to make sure this stays current.